ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-The function `TellPlayersToGetReady` will broadcast to each player that is marked as in the race.
+The function `TellPlayersToGetReady` will broadcast to each player that is marked as in the race who is in the game currently.
 This is done so players who join late don't receive the notification.
 Later on in the tutorial we will listen for this broadcast event and setup a handler.

 ```lua linenums="1"
 local function TellPlayersToGo()